travis-ci/docs-travis-ci-com/user/languages/python.md

 message (_"Please override the script: key in your .travis.yml to run tests."_) and fails the build.

+## Using Tox as the Build Script

+Due to the way Travis is designed, interaction with [tox](https://tox.readthedocs.io/en/latest/) is not straightforward.
+As described [above](/user/languages/python/#Travis-CI-Uses-Isolated-virtualenvs), Travis already runs tests inside an isolated virtualenv whenever `language: python` is specified, so please bear that in mind whenever creating more environments with tox.

+If you would prefer to run tox outside the Travis-created virtualenv, it might be a better idea to use `language: generic` instead of `language: python`.
+However, this means that you will only have the default Ubuntu python versions available (2.7.6 and 3.4.3 for Trusty).
+Any aditional Python versions you would like to test would have to be installed manually.

+For testing multiple versions of Python with tox, we recommend using the build matrix and specifying each version of Python with the `python` key.
+A good example of a `travis.yml` that achieves this is [twisted/klein](https://github.com/twisted/klein/blob/master/.travis.yml).

 ## Dependency Management

 ### pip